VinayD2028/Predicting-Crime-and-Proposing-Safer-Neighborhoods-Using-Machine-Learning-Models/README.md

 It has all the code till feature engineering

 ### preprocessed_crimes_data.csv
-This is the file after preprocessing our original dataset
+This is the file after preprocessing our original dataset.
+It is available in the link: https://drive.google.com/drive/folders/1nIlykOEeJ5UtiuVZTfG7rf-eKG0MY4DD?usp=drive_link

 ### ANN model
 Code is divided into 2 parts